CLAIRE MELEHANI

 Partner

-Claire is a skilled trial attorney; for the last three years, Claire was named a Super Lawyer’s Rising Star, an award conferred upon the top 2.5% of rising attorneys in California, and was named one of the Top Women Attorneys in Northern California.
+Claire is a skilled trial attorney; for the last five years, Claire was named a Super Lawyer’s Rising Star, an award conferred upon the top 2.5% of rising attorneys in California, and was named one of the Top Women Attorneys in Northern California.
 In 2023, she was named one of the Top 40 Young Lawyers by the American Bar Association.

 650-383-1266